-The Santa Clara County Open Space Authority's enabling act authorizes the Authority to contract with any person or public agency for any services, supplies equipment or materials.
+The Santa Clara Valley Open Space Authority's enabling act authorizes the Board to contract with any person or public agency for any services, supplies, equipment or materials, or for the construction, completion, maintenance, or repair of any building, structure, or improvement.
 (Public Resources Code § 35159).
 This Policy provides guidance on the implementation of section 35159.